 Accounting can set you up nicely for a job right out of university.
 While economics gives you the framework to understand politics, finance and decision making.
 Helping you in many careers you may decide upon and giving you more freedom to move careers later on.

-You can study our A Level Economics course to get a feel for that subject and put your qualification towards a university place.
+You can study our Business Economics course to get a feel for that subject and put your qualification towards a university place.
 Or study one of the many AAT Accounting courses that prepare you for the profession and university level study.

 Find out more about our accounting courses by viewing our new AAT Faculty below!